apollographql/subscriptions-transport-ws/docs/source/setup.md

 > At this point, nothing works yet because there is nothing to publish into

-<h2 id="subscription-server">SubscriptionsServer</h2>
+<h2 id="subscription-server">SubscriptionServer</h2>

-`SubscriptionsServer` will manage the WebSocket connection between the GraphQL engine and the clients.
+`SubscriptionServer` will manage the WebSocket connection between the GraphQL engine and the clients.

 We will use the server provided by the `subscriptions-transport-ws` transport package.